gmoberg/CircadianRhythmGoggles/README.md

 ### Week 4: Reach Demo
+For our reach demo, we read several medical papers to determine new thresholds for stage progression.
+Essentially, we wanted to ensure that a patient progresses from wakefulness to NREM sleep to REM sleep.
+We found ranges of heart rate and blink rate and used averages of different data sets to determine new threshold values betweeen stages.
+In general, as the patient gets into deeper sleep the heart rate decreases while the blink rate decreases.

+From these new threshold values, we also added display information on our breadboard such that a different LED shows a patients current sleep stage.

 Research into sleep data; adjust staging and display REM, NREM, and wake information.

 insert more here about improvements from baseline to reach etc.

-__Images from Week 3__
+__Images from Week 4__

 #### Our Final Breadboard with Dashboard:
 ![Image3](/IMG_6869.jpeg)